 I suppose I should blog more often.
 Anyway, Christmas is fast approaching and it will be here before we know it.

 I, like many of my fellow Santa and Mrs.Claus' are preparing for the season.

 I've already started getting promotional materials together and planning on how I can get more business this year.
 Even though I've been Santa for almost seven seasons ( mostly for family) I still feel like I'm new at this and I have a whole lot to learn.
-I expect to have more opportunities this year, at least I hope so.
-Maybe some that will pay.
+I expect to have more opportunities this year,

 The magic of Christmas was a major thing for me when I was a small child.
 It was a feeling that never really went away during the year but hibernated for periods until I would get a comment from my GrandDaddy about how being good was important and that Santa Claus was always watching.